-Atlantic salmon (Salmo salar) are a large, silvery salmon species with small black spots over most of the body, with the colour changing to a deep bronze when spawning.
-Colour can be highly variable, however with brown, green, or blue shades being possible on the back, and sometimes during spawning reddish spots are seen on the head and body.
-More details on identifying Atlantic salmon will shortly be available in a downloadable fact sheet from this web site.
+Atlantic Salmon (Salmo salar) are a large, silvery species of salmon with small black spots over most of the body, with the colour changing to a deep bronze when spawning.
+Colour can be highly variable, however, with brown, green, or blue shades possible on the back, and sometimes during spawning reddish spots are seen on the head and body.
+Use either this or this fact sheet to help you distinguish Atlantic Salmon from other salmon and trout species in Lake Ontario.

-Sea-running Atlantic salmon are found from the Arctic Circle to Portugal, from northern Quebec and the northeastern coast of North America to Iceland, Greenland, and northern Europe, anywhere there is a tributary leading to the North Atlantic Ocean and Baltic Sea.
+Sea-running Atlantic Salmon are found from the Arctic Circle to Portugal, from northern Quebec and the northeastern coast of North America to Iceland, Greenland, and northern Europe, anywhere there is a tributary leading to the North Atlantic Ocean and Baltic Sea.
 North American landlocked populations are found in Newfoundland and Labrador, Quebec, Michigan, Vermont and Maine.
 A stocked population exists in Trout Lake, Ontario.

 Range for Atlantic Salmon.
 Red=extirpated population (locally extinct), dark yellow=extant (existing), light yellow=probably extant.
 Source: IUCN

 Atlantic Salmon migration and feeding routes.
 Source: Atlantic Salmon Federation

 The Atlantic Salmon of Lake Ontario were the only native population of the species in Ontario, as Niagara Falls prevented their migration into Lake Erie.
 The story of their original relationship with humans and how they were extirpated (became locally extinct) continues in the Early History of Atlantic Salmon in Ontario.